laurivaltteri/laurivaltteri/README.md

 My strengths are neuroscience twist in my analytics expertise and experience in talented teams in data science.
 I’m a digital professional with profound understanding on novel data analytics and data tools.
 Furthermore, the engineering-psychology foundation ensures understanding potential and caveats of statistical and cognitive biases.

-My background in academia has provided a wide outlook over digital health data with over ten years of experience in personalized health.
+My work history in academia has provided a wide outlook over digital health data with over ten years of experience in personalized health.
 The experience in science has also yielded excellent capabilities in international collaboration, strong proficiency in independent work, and organising and managing projects.
 Working in multidisciplinary teams has flourished skills in resolving conflicts and resulted a solution-oriented mindset.
 Despite the independent attitude, research projects have also thrived behaviour to actively ask for guidance.

 I've been involved in multiple applied research and basic research projects with physiological measurements, please see the *Skills* section for modalities.
 Projects' topics have involved sleep research, circadian rhythms, psychophysics, models of physiological systems, executive functions, situational awareness and multimodal perception, burn-out, and autonomic nervous system responses to emotional-cognitive factors such stress.